Veritas Academy (Austin, Texas)

 Veritas Academy is a private classical Christian university-model school in Southwest Austin, Texas.
 It represents itself as being "a private, classical, college prep school that seeks to train hearts and minds for the glory of God through rigorous curricula, character education, competitive athletics, fine & performing arts, and an array of extra‐ and co-curricular activities".
 It has K-12 grades.
 Through eighth grade, students are partially homeschooled, with parents acting as "co-teachers" that assist with teaching and assessing students.
 It is a member of the Association of Classical and Christian Schools.

 Veritas Academy operated on the property of Austin Oaks Church until 2018, when it moved to a new, permanent campus on Escarpment Boulevard.
 Since the new property is located on the Edward's Aquifer, only 39 of its 97 acres can be developed.

 Sports

 Due to its small student body, Veritas' athletics programs are relatively limited.
 They are part of Texas Association of Private and Parochial Schools (TAPPS).

 The school has maintained a 6-man football team, which has won the TAPPS state championship several times.
 They plan on transitioning to a standard 11-man team in the fall of 2024.

 Other athletics are swimming, volleyball, basketball, tennis, soccer, and wrestling.

-In 2024, Veritas started a golf team lead by a Defender Dad.
+In 2024, Veritas started a golf team led by a Defender Dad.